Tornado: Extremes

+The Tri-State Tornado, which occurred on March 18, 1925 and affected parts of Missouri, Illinois, and Indiana, holds several tornado records.
+It was likely an F5 on the Fujita Scale, although this tornado pre-dates the use of scales for rating tornado intensity.
+It holds the record for the longest path length at 352 km (219 miles), and the longest duration at approximately 3+1⁄2 hours.
+As of 2025, it is considered to be the deadliest single tornado in United States history (695 dead).
+In 2000, it was estimated to be the third costliest tornado when adjusted for inflation.

-The deadliest tornado in world history was the Daultipur-Salturia Tornado in Bangladesh on April 26, 1989, which killed approximately 1,300 people.
+As of 2025, the deadliest tornado in world history was the Daultipur-Salturia Tornado in Bangladesh on April 26, 1989, which killed approximately 1,300 people.
+Bangladesh has had at least 24 tornadoes in its history that killed more than 100 people, almost half of the total for the rest of the world.

 One of the most extensive tornado outbreaks on record was the 1974 Super Outbreak, which affected a large area of the central United States and extreme southern Ontario on April 3 and 4, 1974.
-The outbreak featured 148 tornadoes in 18 hours, many of which were violent; six were of F5 intensity, and twenty-four peaked at F4 strength.
+The outbreak featured 148 tornadoes in 18 hours, many of which were violent; seven of F5 intensity, and twenty-three peaking at F4 intensity.
 Sixteen tornadoes were on the ground at the same time during its peak.
 More than 300 people, possibly as many as 330, were killed.